 Help the Healer – Network of Pillars

 I was inspired to write this article last week and jotted down the points I wanted to make.
-There are days when inspiration hits you from all sides and you do your best to jot the ideas as they come fast and intense.
-Then they really sink in on the days where nothing seems to click, like today, and you realize how much value was written in those few scribbled notes.
+There are days when inspiration hits you from all sides and you do your best to jot them down as they come fast and intense.
+Then you have days where nothing seems to click.
+That day is today and I realize how much value was written in those few scribbled notes.

-Those who are there when we are down, hurt or in a panic are healers on so many levels.
-They slow down, give you all the time in the world, seek to understand and do their best to support you to a better place.
-What happens to them when they are down, hurt or in a panic?
-I know from my 2o years of experience working in crisis response that first responders and other healers struggle to seek out help, even though they are keenly aware of its value.
+People who are with you when we are down, hurt or in a panic are healers on so many levels.
+They slow down, give you all the time in the world.
+They seek to understand you and do their best to support you to a better place.
+What happens to these healers when they are down, hurt or in a panic?
+I know from my 2o years of experience working in crisis response that first responders and other healers struggle to seek out help.
+Even though they are keenly aware of its value.
 Why is this?
 The individual may be afraid that seeking help will impact how others see their ability to do their job.
 They may perceive it as a sign of weakness or just feel they don’t have the time to help themselves when so many others need the help more.

-Having my own independent practice I have the flexibility on a day that doesn’t flow to be able to move away from the desk, meditate, contact my supports, be in nature and all of the other things that I know will heal me so I can be fully present for those I support.
+Having my own independent practice there is the flexibility be able to move away from the desk, meditate, contact my supports and be in nature.
+As well as all of the other things that I know will heal me so I can be fully present for those I support.
 This is not the case for everyone.
 What I am proposing here is an opportunity to create this network of overlapping arches to be that safe place to support those who are looking for a safe place, because we all need someone to lean on so we can Live Strong and Authentic Lives and not just smile and fake it.